aws-samples/aws-iot-smart-wastebin-solution/README.md

 > **Note**
 You are responsible for the cost of the AWS services used while running this sample deployment.
 There is no additional cost for using this sample.
-For full details, see the pricing pages for each AWS service you will be using in this sample.
+For full details, see the pricing pages for each AWS service that you use in this sample.
 Prices are subject to change.

 1. Deploy the latest CloudFormation template by following the link below for your preferred AWS region: